 According to the U.S. Bureau of Labor Statistics (BLS), the majority of architects worked in architectural, engineering and related services in 2015.
 Others worked in the federal and state government and building construction industries.
 While architects spend most of their time in offices, they may visit construction sites frequently to monitor progress.
 They generally work long hours, nights and weekends in order to meet strict deadlines.
 In 2015, the BLS reported that many architects worked over 50 hours each week, particularly when facing deadlines.

 Salary Information and Occupation Outlook

-In May 2015, architects (except landscape and naval architects) earned a median annual wage of $76,100, according to the BLS.
-Architects were expected to see a 7% increase in employment from 2014-2024, due in part to the need for housing in increasing elderly, retired, student and southern U.S. populations (BLS).
+In May 2018, architects (except landscape and naval architects) earned a median annual wage of $79,380, according to the BLS.
+Architects were expected to see a faster than average 7% increase in employment from 2018-2028, due in part to the need for housing in increasing elderly, retired, student and southern U.S. populations (BLS).
 Despite average job growth, the BLS anticipated high competition for entry-level positions - an effect of the large number of graduating students entering the field.
 Outlook will be best for candidates with internship experience and knowledge in sustainable design, per BLS projections.

 A professional bachelor's degree is the minimum educational requirement to become a certified architect, though a master's degree may enhance your standing.
 Licensing is compulsory and with the exception of a paid internship, which is also mandatory, requirements can vary by state.
 A certification through the NCARB is voluntary but can serve to increase your marketability.